AMN-SHK/UnibotFM/data/nlu.md

 - does canteen provide chips
 - chips
 - Lays,bingo,kurkure,balaji
-- Which beverages are provided?
+- Which beverages are provided
 - Beverages
 - drinks
 - soft drinks
-- which soft drinks you have ?
+- which soft drinks you have
-- Soda can ?
+- Soda can
-- Juice Bottle ?
+- Juice Bottle
-- Buttermilk is available ?
+- Buttermilk is available
-- Can i get juice ?
+- Can i get juice
 - What is availabe to quench my thirst ?
 - Does college provide meals?
 - What is available in college canteen